hypothesis/onboarding/docs/commits_and_prs.md

   <b>Revert <code><title_of_earlier_commit></code>"</b> (from `git revert`),
   <b>Merge pull request #2371</b> (from GitHub's merge button),
   <b>Bump marshmallow from 3.17.1 to 3.18.0a</b> (from Dependabot).

+#### What should go in PR titles and bodies?

+For single-commit PRs GitHub pre-fills the title and body from the commit message.
+You might add some more details to the PR body yourself: screenshots, testing instructions, review notes.
+Multi-commit PR titles and bodies can follow the same style as commit messages but should document the PR as a whole and let the commit messages detail the individual commits.

 Respond collaboratively to reviews
 ----------------------------------